Fast design and scaling of multi-qubit gates in large-scale trapped-ion quantum computers: Abstract

 \section{Abstract}

-Quantum computers based on crystals of electrically trapped ions are a prominent technology for quantum computation.
-A unique feature of trapped ions is their long-range Coulomb interactions, which come about as an ability to naturally realize large-scale multi-qubit entanglement gates.
-However, scaling up the number of qubits in these systems, while retaining high-fidelity and high-speed operations is challenging.
-Specifically, designing multi-qubit entanglement gates in long ion crystals of 100s of ions involves an NP-hard optimization problem, rendering scaling up the number of qubits a conceptual challenge as well.
-Here we introduce a method that vastly reduces the computational challenge, effectively allowing for a polynomial-time design of fast and programmable entanglement gates, acting on the entire ion crystal.
-We use this method to investigate the utility, scaling and requirements of such multi-qubit gates.
-Our method delineates a path towards scaling up quantum computers based on ion-crystals with 100s of qubits.
+Quantum computers based on crystals of trapped ions are a prominent technology for quantum computation.
+A unique feature of trapped ions is their long-range Coulomb interactions, which can be exploited to realize large-scale multiqubit entanglement gates.
+However, scaling up the number of qubits, $N$, in these systems, while retaining high-fidelity and high-speed operations, is challenging.
+Specifically, designing multiqubit entanglement gates in long ion crystals of hundreds of ions involves an NP-hard optimization problem, rendering scale-up not only a technological challenge, but also a conceptual challenge.
+Here we introduce a method that mitigates this challenge, effectively allowing for a polynomial-time design of fast, robust, and programmable entanglement gates, acting on the entire ion-crystal.
+We show that while the number of simultaneous entanglement operations scales as $N^2$, the gate duration scales as $N$, leading to a scaling advantage.
+We use our methods to investigate the drive-power requirements and susceptibility to noise and errors of these multiqubit gates.
+Our method delineates a path towards scaling up quantum computers based on ion-crystals with hundreds of qubits.